AndreaTJ/AndreaTJ/README.md

 ### Hello World 👋

-- 🔭 I’m currently working on #100DayofCode challenge with Python.
-- 🌱 I’m currently learning Azure Fundamentals.
+- 🌱 I’m currently learning Fundamentals of Data Analysis
 - 👯 I’m looking to collaborate on DevOps Projects.
 - 📫 How to reach me: https://www.linkedin.com/in/andrea-torres-j/